- 26 Best Organic Meat Delivery Services [2023 Updates] - May 22, 2023

 Of course, this is really important.
 Just because they claim they have organic meat doesn’t mean you should immediately sign up.
 Instead, do a little investigating.
-The meat must be USDA certified in order to be fully organic.
+The meat must be USDA certified (not just USDA Prime) in order to be fully organic.
 Also, you should know where the meat comes from, and where the animals were raised, and how.
 In addition, look for an indication of the following labels:

-Grass fed vs grain fed– Grain is used to fatten livestock, and often this livestock are kept in poor conditions.
+- Grass fed vs grain fed– Grain is used to fatten livestock, and often this livestock are kept in poor conditions.
 Grass fed is healthier for the animals, more likely allows them room to roam, and results in meat that is lower in unhealthy fats but higher in Omega 3’s

-Antibiotic Free: Even if the service claims to sell organic meat, the best organic meat will also come with a certification of antibiotic free.
+- Antibiotic Free: Even if the service claims to sell organic meat, the best organic meat will also come with a certification of antibiotic free.
 Growth hormones are used to artificially increase the size of livestock to increase revenue.
-While there are mixed ideas as to the impact of these hormones and human consumption, if you’re getting organic meat, you might as well skip the hormones too.
+While there are mixed ideas as to the impact of these hormones and human consumption, if you’re getting organic meat, you might as well skip the antibiotics (hormones) too.

-Meat Cut: What type of cut of meat do you want?
+- Meat Cut: What type of cut of meat do you want?
 For beef, sirloin, strip loin, and rib eye are considered the most culinary approved, while the flank steak is the leanest.
 For pork, the best cuts are considered to be a shoulder, butt roasts, and rib and blade cuts, as well as ribs.

-When receiving the package: Even if you have already ordered, there are a few things you should check for when you get your organic meat delivery.
+- When receiving the package: Even if you have already ordered, there are a few things you should check for when you get your organic meat delivery.
 When inspecting the meat, make sure there is no grayish hue.
 It should also be firm, and not wet.
 If it smells odd or looks odd, do not eat it and contact the company as soon as possible.

 Is the price right?